jsexton-cloudinary/cld-rn-uw-tests/README.md

 ### Parameters

-- `--cloud-name` Your Cloudinary cloud name, for example `jonathancloudinary`
+- `--cloud-name` Your Cloudinary cloud name, for example `CLOUD-NAME-HERE`
 - `--upload-preset` The unsigned preset to use, for example `photos_menus`
 - `--folder` Destination folder, for example `cloudinary-tests`
 - `--batches` Number of batches to run, for example `5`